michaelpmolloy/DNA-Age-Predictions/README.md

 # Predicting Age with DNA Methylation data
-I completed this analysis in my final semester at Curtin University as part of the "Industrial Project" (MATH3004) unit to complete my Bachelor of Science (Data Science) degree.
+My capstone project to complete my Bachelor of Science (Data Science) degree at Curtin university.

 ## Overview

 Analysis of different age prediction models using methylation levels present in human DNA.
 An elastic-net regression is created from the dataset.
 A neural network is trained using the first 60 principle components of Principle Component Analysis on the dataset.
 A second neural network is trained using the first 16 components of Uniform Manifold Approximation (UMAP) on the dataset.